DIANet: Dense-and-Implicit Attention Network

-\textbf{Removal of skip connection.} The skip connection has become a necessary structure for training the DNN~\cite{he2016identity}.
-Without skip connection, the DNN is hard to train due to the reasons like the gradient vanishing.
-Figure~\ref{skip}(a-b) shows the training curves if we remove the last one-third of the skip connections at each stage.
-We can find that the decline of train loss in DIANet is more stable and finally DIANet achieves a smaller training loss.
-At the same time, DIANet has higher test accuracy than SENet and original ResNet.
-To some extent, it shows that DIA unit can alleviate the gradient vanishing in deep network training.
+\textbf{Removal of skip connection.} The skip connection has become a necessary structure for training DNNs~\cite{he2016identity}.
+Without skip connection, the DNN is hard to train due to the reasons like the gradient vanishing~\cite{bengio1994learning,glorot2010understanding,srivastava2015training}.
+We conduct the experiment where all the skip connections are removed in ResNet56 and count the absolute value of gradient at the output tensor of each stage.
+As shown in Figure~\ref{fig:gradient} which presents the gradient distribution with all skip connection removal, DIANet~(blue) obviously enlarges the mean and variance of the gradient distribution, which enables larger absolute value and diversity of gradient and relieves gradient degradation to some extent.